casbin/casbin/README.md

 It means at least one matched policy rule of``allow``, and there should be matched policy rules of``deny``.

+### Matchers

-4. [matchers]: Definition for policy matchers.
+``[matchers]`` is the definition for policy matchers.
 The matchers are expressions.
 It defines how the policy rules are evaluated against the request.

 ```
 [matchers]